hai-vr/documentation/docs/changelogs/prefabulous-for-vrchat.md

 - Now requires Animator As Code 1.2.0 or above, in order to use the asset container provider API.
 - As I am no longer focusing on VRChat content creation, the package will now install without warnings, even if VRChat introduces breaking changes.
-  - VRChat upper bound raised to VRChat SDK999.
+  - VRChat Avatars package upper bound dependency raised to VRChat SDK999.
 - Add support for cross-application build compatibility being introduced in NDMF 1.8.
-  - This explicitly prevents the VRC-specific plugins from being executed in Resonite.
+  - This explicitly prevents the VRC-specific plugins from being executed in Resonite builds.

 ## 2.2.0-beta.2

 - Now requires Animator As Code 1.2.0 or above, in order to use the asset container provider API.
 - As I am no longer focusing on VRChat content creation, the package will now install without warnings, even if VRChat introduces breaking changes.
-  - VRChat upper bound raised to VRChat SDK999.
+  - VRChat Avatars package upper bound dependency raised to VRChat SDK999.

 ## 2.2.0-beta.1